Ashfield suburb profile

 Ashfield rental market trends

-The rental market in Ashfield has shown stability for houses, with rents remaining unchanged at $680 per week over the past year.
-In contrast, unit rents have experienced an 8.6% increase, reaching $630 per week.
-This growth in unit rents highlights a rising demand for more affordable living options in this well-connected suburb.
+The rental market in Ashfield has shown stability for houses, with rents remaining unchanged at $670 per week over the past year.
+In contrast, unit rents have experienced a 7.1% increase, reaching $640 per week.
+This growth in unit rents highlights a rising demand for more affordable living options in this well-connected suburb, making it an attractive choice for renters seeking convenience and value.

 Suburbs near Ashfield